Merry Christmas

 You’ve likely heard the term ‘brake pads’ mentioned in a lot of past car services, that’s because they’re an ultra-critical part of your vehicle that your mechanic will always keep their eye on.
 A brake pad’s job – and you may have guessed it – is to create the friction that stops your car, something you’ll do countless times whenever you get behind the wheel.

-Because they’re under the pump so much, brake pads are a part that will likely need replacing at least once in a car’s lifetime.
+Because they’re under the pump so much, brake pads are a part that will likely need replacing at least every two years (based on vehicle mileage average).
 But don’t freak out if you see black brake dust on your wheels!
 That just means your brake pads are doing their job.
 It’s when they stop that you should be worried.
-You can generally expect that to happen between 40k and 105k kilometres.
-It’s also something you shouldn’t ignore because worn brake pads can have serious impacts on driving, including:
+You can generally expect that to happen between 40k and 50k kilometres.
+It’s also something you shouldn’t ignore because worn brake pads can have serious impacts on driving, safety and your car longevity including:

 Fortunately, worn brake pads can be easy to spot if you know the signs.
 Here are six big ones.